keepkey/keepkey-firmware/prototyping/USB/README.txt

 the evaluation board.
 There are python scripts in the "scripts" folder which interact with this firmware via a USB virtual COM port connection.

+To build the Virtual Comport Loopback firmware for Keepkey prototyping, define the symbol KEEPKEY_PROTOTYPE in the build environment during compilation.
+If you don't define this symbol, the Virtual Comport Loopback demo firmware will be built as it was originally distributed by STMicroelectronics.

 Note: Lowell Skoog has an electronic copy of Jan Axelson's "USB Complete" book.
 The book is readable using the Adobe Digital Editions application.
 Being an e-book, it is a pain in the ass to share it.